jin62304/jin62304.github.io/index.md

 Contact: jin62304@korea.ac.kr
 <br/>

 # News

-* 08/2022     "GRASP: Guiding model with RelAtional Semantics using Prompt" is accepted at COLING 2022
+* 10/2022     "You Truly Understand What I Need
-* 08/2022     "KoCHET: a Korean Cultural Heritage corpus for Entity-related Tasks" is accepted at COLING 2022
+: Intellectual and Friendly Dialogue Agents grounding Knowledge and Persona" is accepted at Findings of EMNLP 2022

 # Research Interest
 * Information Extraction